 15.11 Infringement—Elements—Validity— Distinctiveness—Secondary Meaning

-If you determined in Instruction [insert number of instruction e.g. 15.10] that [identify plaintiff’s claimed trademark] is descriptive, you must consider the recognition that the mark has among prospective consumers in order to determine whether it is valid and protectable even though it is descriptive.
+If you determined in Instruction [insert number of instruction e.g. 15.10] that [identify plaintiff’s claimed trademark] is descriptive, you must consider the recognition that the mark has among prospective consumers to determine whether it is valid and protectable even though it is descriptive.
 This market recognition is called the trademark’s “secondary meaning.”

 A [word] [name] [symbol] [device] [or any combination of these items] acquires a secondary meaning when it has been used in such a way that its primary significance in the minds of the prospective consumers is not the product itself, but the identification of the product with a single source, regardless of whether consumers know who or what that source is.
 You must find that the preponderance of the evidence shows that a significant number of the consuming public associates the [identify the alleged trademark] with a single source, to find that it has acquired secondary meaning.